-- The touch surface controller can generate three continuous control signals (X,Y,A) simultaneously, and a gate is produced when the surface is touched.
+- The touch surface controller can control three parameters (X,Y,A) simultaneously.
 The position of a finger on the touch pad generates a control voltage for horizontal (X) position and a control voltage for vertical (Y) position.
 Pressing on the touch surface causes a CV based on the area (A) of the fingertip.
 A light touch causes less of your fingertip to touch the pad, a heavy touch causes more contact with the touch surface.